pizzo78/VALScoreboardTracker/README.md

 <sub> Special thanks to [**Aplox**](https://twitter.com/_Aplox) for publishing the original version and **isaacaudet** for the agent recognition library. </sub>

----

-## 🔧 Prerequisites

-*Pending: summonN, you have to write this section!* 😆

----

 ## ❓ FAQ

 ### 🔄 Is the tool up to date? / Is Agent X / Maps Y supported?